 Bhujia Hill Fort

 At a distance of 3 km from Bhuj Railway Station, Bhujia Fort is an ancient hill fort situated on Bhujia Hill in the outskirts of Bhuj city in Gujarat.
-It is one of the historical forts in Kutch region and among the prime tourist places in Bhuj to visit as part of your Gujarat trip.
+It is one of the historical forts in the Kutch region, and among the prime tourist places to visit as part of Bhuj holiday packages.

 Bhujia Hill Fort, also known as Bhujiya Fort is built on a hill overlooking the town of Bhuj.
-Bhujia Fort offers a panoramic view of the Bhuj city.
-The fort gets its name from the temple of snake god Bhujanga.
+The fort gets its name from the temple of snake god Bhujanga situated atop the hill.
 According to history, the Bhujia Fort was built between 1715 - 1718 CE by Jadeja Chief, Rao Godaji.
-However, the fort was completed by his son, Deshalji I. The fort has stood against six major battles which were fought in years 1700-1800 AD between Rajput rulers of Kutch, the Muslim raiders from Sindh and Mughal rulers of Gujarat.
+However, the fort was completed by his son, Deshalji I. The fort has stood against six major battles which were fought in the years 1700-1800 AD between Rajput rulers of Kutch, the Muslim raiders from Sindh, and Mughal rulers of Gujarat.
 The British colonel William Coir took over the fort in 1819.
-The fort has been under occupation of Indian Army after India's independence in 1947.
+The fort has been under the occupation of the Indian Army after India's independence in 1947.
 The army left the fort in 2001.

 Timings: 6 AM - 6 PM